beanapologist/Eigenverse/README.md

 **Axiom 1 — Energy conservation**: the two orthogonal sectors (Re: damping; Im: oscillation) together conserve total energy: Re² + Im² = 1.

 **Axiom 2 — Directed balance** *(observer-motivated sector encoding)*: the critical point satisfies −Re = +Im (equal magnitude, opposing sign in the two sectors).
 The sector selection Re < 0 further identifies the dissipative time-like sector as negative real.
+This sector acts as a funnel.
 Together, these two observer-motivated inputs encode the empirical sector asymmetry of our universe and pin down the unique Q2 solution.

 **Axiom 3 — Self-referential coherence closure**: the observer's coherence at its characteristic silver scale returns the observer's own amplitude: C(r) = 2r/(1+r²).